- Application Information

 When a student begins study at the University leading to a degree, he or she must meet the curriculum requirements in effect at that time.
 However, without prior notice, the University may at any time replace or update curricula and courses.
 All courses may not be offered during a given academic year.
 If a student should drop out of school for a calendar year (12-month period), he or she is obligated to meet any new curriculum requirements imposed by the University subsequent to the student’s initial enrollment.
 Nonattendance in summer school sessions does not constitute a break in enrollment.

 Husson University’s rolling admission program allows applications to be reviewed as soon as they are complete.
-Applications are accepted for consideration for September, January or May semesters.
+Applications are accepted for consideration for fall, spring, or summer semesters.
 There is a $40 application fee.
-All applicants should have copies of their transcripts sent to the Admissions Office as soon as possible after applying for admission.
+Application fee waivers are available and can be requested through an admissions counselor or by emailing firstname.lastname@example.org.
+All applicants should have copies of their transcripts sent to the Admissions office as soon as possible after submitting their application.

-Students whose high school transcripts show limited academic performance may be accepted on a conditional basis if they have a favorable recommendation from a high school guidance counselor or principal and show evidence of potential for success.
+Students whose high school transcripts show limited academic performance may be accepted on a conditional basis.

-- Complete and return the application form, available through the Admissions Office or on-line at www.husson.edu.
+- Complete and submit the application form, available on-line at https://www.admissions.husson.edu/apply/ or www.commonapp.org/school/husson-university.

-- Submit an official high school transcript or GED scores.
+- Official high school transcript or GED scores

-- Forward to the Admissions Office official transcript(s) from any college(s) or university(s), which the applicant attended.
+- Official transcript(s) from any college(s) or university(s), which the applicant attended

-- A letter of recommendation from guidance counselor, teacher or non-family member.
+- Letter of recommendation from guidance counselor, teacher or non-family member

 Applicants should also see their program for additional admissions information.

-All incoming students for September are required to submit a $250 tuition deposit.
+All incoming students for fall are required to submit a $250 tuition deposit.
 This deposit is refundable until May 1, to all incoming high school seniors.
-Requests for the refund must be addressed to the Director of Admissions and be postmarked no later than May 1.
-Deposits received after May 1 or from non high school seniors are nonrefundable.
+Requests for the refund must be emailed to email@example.com no later than May 1.
+Deposits received after May 1 are nonrefundable.
 The deposit will be applied to first term tuition charges.
+After May 1, accepted applicants are considered on a space available basis.

-Candidates for the spring or summer terms must also submit a $250 tuition deposit upon notification of acceptance to the University.
-The spring and summer term's deposit is nonrefundable.
+Candidates for the spring term must also submit a $250 tuition deposit upon notification of acceptance to the University.
+The spring term deposit is nonrefundable.
 The deposit will be applied to first term tuition charges.

 The priority application deadline for all health programs is January 1st for the fall term.
 Admission to most health programs is based on a competitive comparison to other applicants for the same term, therefore applicants who meet the expressed minimum admission requirements are not necessarily guaranteed acceptance.